… or “Sh*t happens, get over it”

 Permit me one more confessional anecdote: As a heavy smoker in my twenties, I resisted giving up for many years.
 I was unable to countenance a future as a clean-living kill-joy and felt that my life’s course was already set.
 When I finally decided to quit it was genuinely terrifying for me because it felt like dying.
 My personality, based on the ‘smoker/rebel’ template, was ending and I didn’t know whether there was life after the death of this self-image.
 It was a traumatic experience, but I survived (obv), and this major version upgrade taught me some life lessons.

 Lesson 1: The only thing that really matters is what happens next

 Breaking my self-fulfilling prophecy that I’d always be a smoker was hard.
 I’d constructed a mental life script for myself, with a sense of inevitability based on my sense of self.

 Unfortunately, human intuition, which generally serves us well, also suffers from systemic faults such as the sunk cost fallacy.
 We tend to persevere with a fruitless course of action because of the cost already incurred.
 We think, “I’ve had the bad luck, some good is due soon!”
 Nope, any money you’ve wasted on a product is now in the past, and the only factors governing your future success are happening right now.

 Great products, like Airbnb, came about as a result of many sprints; with many mistakes and brave decisions made along the way.
 A stretched analogy perhaps, but life and business are anything but deterministic.
 Or, to put it another way, take one step at a time.

 Learning 2: If you decide to keep going for something, you’ll probably get there, eventually.

-One day, around a year after quitting smoking, I realised that I was no longer thinking about it all the time and had no inclination to go back.
+One day, around a year after quitting smoking, I realized that I was no longer thinking about it all the time and had no inclination to go back.
 This only happened because I had decided on 17th March 2001 at 13:35 GMT to become a non-smoker.
 A definite goal, but with an uncertain time scale.